Donald Crisp: Early career

 While travelling on the SS Carmania to the United States in July 1906, Crisp's singing talents during a ship's concert caught the attention of opera impresario John C. Fisher, who immediately offered him a job with his company.
 Crisp spent his first year in New York City in the Grand Opera, and the following year as a stage director.
 It was while touring with the company in the United States and Cuba that Crisp first became interested in the theatre.
 By 1910, Crisp, now using the name Donald (he retained George as a middle name), was working as a stage manager for the renowned entertainer, composer, playwright and director George M. Cohan.
-It was during this time he met and befriended film director D.W.
+It was during this time that he met and befriended film director D.W.
 Griffith.
-When Griffith ventured west, to seek his fortune in Hollywood in 1912, Crisp accompanied him.
+When Griffith ventured west to seek his fortune in Hollywood in 1912, Crisp accompanied him.

 From 1908 to 1930, Crisp, in addition to directing dozens of films, also appeared in nearly 100 silent films, though many in bit or small parts.
 One notable exception was his casting by Griffith as General Ulysses S. Grant in Griffith's landmark film The Birth of a Nation in 1915.
 Another was his role in Griffith's 1919 film Broken Blossoms as "Battling Burrows", the brutal and abusive father of the film's heroine, Lucy Burrows (played by Lillian Gish; the actress was only 11 years his junior).

 Director

-Crisp worked as an assistant to Griffith for several years and learned much during this time from Griffith, an early master of film story telling who was influential in advancing a number of early techniques, such as cross cutting in editing his films.
+Crisp worked as an assistant to Griffith for several years and learned much during this time from Griffith, an early master of film storytelling who was influential in advancing a number of early techniques, such as cross cutting in editing his films.
 This experience fostered a similar passion in Crisp to become a director in his own right.
 His first directing credit was Little Country Mouse, made in 1914.
 Many directors (and actors) would find themselves turning out a dozen or more films in a single year at this time.
 Over the next fifteen years, Crisp directed some 70 films in all, most notably The Navigator (1924) with Buster Keaton and Don Q, Son of Zorro (1925) with Douglas Fairbanks.

 When asked later by an interviewer why he eventually gave up directing and returned full-time to acting, Crisp commented that directing had become extremely wearisome because he was so often called upon, if not forced, to do favours for studio chiefs by agreeing to employ their relatives in his films.
 His final directorial effort was the film The Runaway Bride (1930).